iChocoMC/MobStacker/README.md

 # MobStacker
-  Puedes usar el codigo para cualquier proyecto propio.
+EN  You can use the code for personal or commercial proyects

-  Si quieres añadir un nuevo metodo, crea una clase en el package "mobstacker.methods" y haz que esta herede de MethodsUtil.
+ES  Puedes usar el codigo para proyectos personales o comerciales